 If you’re trying to arrange a pickup for visiting colleagues or family members, we’ve got you there, too!
 Just let us know when they’re scheduled to land and we’ll help you pick a sleek minibus to coordinate an airport pickup.

 Looking to upgrade from your typical yellow school bus?
 On your next Tampa field trip, GOGO Charters can provide a spacious charter bus rental outfitted with amenities like air conditioning, WiFi, and televisions with DVD players to keep all students and teachers comfortable and entertained.
 Plus, you’ll have a professional bus driver behind the wheel to ensure every student’s safety.
 Create an itinerary with stops like the Tampa Bay History Center, the Glazer Children’s Museum, the Florida Aquarium, or your favorite off-the-beaten-path attraction.
-We can even stay with you during a multi-day class trip to make sure that every student has safe, reliable transportation on their field trip adventure!
+When you rent a shuttle bus we can even stay with you during a multi-day class trip to make sure that every student has safe, reliable transportation on their field trip adventure!

 Headed to see the Buccaneers play at Raymond James Stadium?
 Or maybe you’re more of a baseball group and you can’t wait to see the Rays.
 Whatever sporting event has you hyped, we’ll be there to bring you right to the action with a private bus!
 You can rent a charter bus to take your group of dedicated fans to any sporting event in the Tampa Bay area, whether it’s for a professional team or your favorite minor league or intramural team.
 With a bus, you can store all essential tailgating gear without cluttering up seating space, and you’ll have a professional designated driver to safely transport everyone, no matter how crazy the partying gets!

 Looking for team transportation?
 We’ve got you covered there, too!
-Load up everyone’s equipment and luggage into your charter bus’s storage bays and let your players rest up.
+Rent a shuttle bus and load up everyone’s equipment and luggage into your charter bus’s storage bays and let your players rest up.
 We’ll do the driving so your team will arrive at your game rested and ready to perform.

 Looking to rent a charter bus for the long haul?
 GOGO Charters can help your organization set up daily, weekly, bimonthly, or even yearly shuttling services for as long as you’ll need them.
 Our long-term contract team will work with you to arrange a schedule that suits your needs.
 Your bus rental will arrive right where you need it, outfitted with top-of-the-line amenities like WiFi, reclining seats, air conditioning, onboard restrooms, ADA-accessible features, and more.